bxavaby/glock/README.md

 ───────────────────

 ### **glock** is a portmanteau that simply pairs _go_ with _block_,
-### ergo consisting of a minimal blockchain implementation.
+### ergo implying a minimal blockchain implementation.

 <br>